loicsander/Font2PDF/README.md

 ```

 #### Lists
-If you work with lists (which will allow you to use specific glyph names), the same happens.
-Each item of the list is set on a separate page, except if the mix variable is set to True.
+If you work with lists (which will allow you to use specific glyph names), same happens.
+Each item of the list is set on a separate page, except if the *mix* variable is set to True.
 In that case, all lists are mixed to produce a typical spacing sheet (abacadaeafaga…) .
-You should be mindful of the size and number of your lists if you intend to mix them; otherwise it could take a little while…
+You should be mindful of the size and number of your lists if you intend to mix them; or it might take a while to process (nested loops, all that)…

 ![alt tag](http://www.akalollip.com/images/github/font2pdf/makeProofingSheets-9.png)
 ![alt tag](http://www.akalollip.com/images/github/font2pdf/makeProofingSheets-4.png)